 Trade Mindfully from Dr. Gary Dayton helped me a lot with trading psychology.
 This is not just a book, it is a textbook and a workbook in one.
-There’s exercises in it and if you are serious about your business I recommend you finish all of these.
+There are exercises in it and if you are serious about your business I recommend you finish all of these.
 It will all be for your own benefit.

 The book is about emotions in trading and how to get psychological edge.
 Most of the exercises got done during reading the book, like how you prepare for your day, what habits you have, what you notice about your procedures, being in different roles in life etc.